 Withdrawals: Polymarket does not charge withdrawal fees.
 Standard blockchain gas fees apply.

-Currency conversion: When you deposit non-USDC tokens (ETH, BTC, SOL, etc.), Polymarket automatically converts them to USDC.
-The conversion uses market rates with standard DEX spreads.
+Currency conversion: When you deposit any of the 22 supported tokens (USDC, ETH, BTC, SOL, etc.), Polymarket automatically converts them to PUSD — its own dollar-pegged stablecoin and the trading currency on the platform.
+The conversion uses market rates with standard DEX spreads (USDC sits closest to par, since both are 1:1 with USD).

 Start Trading